matti/kontena-faq/README.md

 ### Can I expose multiple services in the same stack?

-No, but you can install an LB and expose that.
+No, but you can install a LB in the stack and expose that.

 ## Master